sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/saradc.rst

 Overview
 ~~~~~~~~

+SARADC is an analog signal to digital conversion controller.
+This chip has up to 2 SARADC controllers, one in the Active Domain and another one in the No-die Domain, each providing 3 independent channels.

 .. only:: sg2002

-	SARADC is an analog signal to digital conversion controller.
-This chip has up to 2 SARADC controllers, each providing 3 independent channels.

-.. only:: sg2000

-	SARADC is an analog signal to digital conversion controller.
-This chip has up to 2 SARADC controllers, each providing 6 independent channels.
+	**Note:** The chip does not bring out all ADC channels on the pins for the controller under Active Domain.
+For details, please refer to :ref:`table_inf_signal_pin_fmux_adc_sg2002`.

 Features
 ~~~~~~~~